cocaine/cocaine-framework-nodejs/README.md

 See [3] for complete sources.

-### Use Cocaine services from outside of the cloud
+### Use Cocaine services from the outside of the cloud

-To fully control the lifetime's flow, you can use Client.
-It resolves services for you, keeps services cache, and resets resolved services cache on locator dis-/re- connect.
+To fully control the client-side services lifetime flow, you can use Client.
+It resolves services for you, keeps services cache, and resets resolved services cache on locator disconnect.

 ```js
 var cli = new require('cocaine').Client()